 Back to Sorrento

-But the real story, the real parable when it comes to "Summer in the Vineyard" is one of communication as on one hand we have Frankie hiding the fact that the wine isn't ready from Nate and trying to speed it up whilst Nate is gung ho when it comes to the business volunteering them to host the Summer Fest as well as using his experimental fertilizer.
+But the real story, the real parable, when it comes to "Summer in the Vineyard" is one of communication as on one hand we have Frankie hiding the fact that the wine isn't ready from Nate and trying to speed it up whilst Nate is gung ho when it comes to the business, volunteering them to host the Summer Festival as well as using his experimental fertilizer.
 It is all pretty routine stuff as lack of communication cause stress and issues which of course leads to arguments and etc etc before we get harmony in time for a happy ever after ending.

 What this all boils down to is that "Summer in the Vineyard" is entertaining and it is nice to catch up with the characters of Frankie and Nate whilst the Sorrento farm is as beautiful as ever.
-But I am not entirely sure whether or not "Autumn in the Vineyard" was a strong enough movie to warrant this sequel.
+But I am not entirely sure whether or not "Autumn in the Vineyard" was a strong enough Hallmark movie to warrant this sequel.